BigSoftVideo/DOTEbase/transcript-clip.md

 ### Method 3

-- Find the clip in the Project Clips Viewer, the Collection Viewer or a Search result.
+- Find the clip in the Clips Viewer, the Collection Viewer or a Search result.
 - Click the pencil icon or the delete icon.